-Tahlia Skaines Shares Her Sexy ‘OOTD’ In A Stunning Selfie
+Tahlia Skaines Shares Her Sexy 'OOTD' In A Stunning Selfie

 "Looking amazing as usual!" a third fan remarked.

-“So hot,” yet another follower added, including a heart eyes emoji in the compliment.
+"So hot," yet another follower added, including heart eye emoji in the compliment.

 Yesterday, as The Inquisitr reported, Tahlia shared a steamy shot in which she stretched out on a concrete floor while rocking a daring pale pink monokini with a mint green strap detail.
 The skimpy swimsuit had a huge cut-out that showcased a serious amount of underboob, and the overall cut highlighted her hourglass shape to perfection.